Wife of Korean Air chief summoned over abuse allegations

 The Cho family has been under mounting public criticism after company employees alleged they were subjected to mistreatment and tantrums.

-Lee's eldest daughter, Cho Hyun-ah, received worldwide notoriety after her onboard "nut rage" tantrum delayed a flight in 2014.
 Cho Hyun-ah's younger sister, Cho Hyun-min, is under investigation for allegedly hurling a cup of water during a business meeting.

+South Korean authorities are also looking into suspicions that the Cho family, including Cho Yang-ho, evaded taxes and used airline services to smuggle luxury goods.